 Do personal lines of credit affect your credit score?

 Yes, personal lines of credit, just like credit cards, are subject to reporting to the major credit bureaus.
 If you make late payments or miss payments, your credit score can be negatively affected.
-However, personal lines of credit can also be used to improve your credit score if you make your payments on time and use your credit responsibly.
+However, personal lines of credit can also be used to build your credit if you make your payments on time and use your credit responsibly.

 SoFi Loan Products